Aida-Rahmattalabi/PersonalizationTrees/README.md

 # PersonalizationTree/Forest
 This project reproduces the paper "Recursive Partitioning for Personalization using Observational Data".

-It implements the personalization trees (see Algorithm 1 in the paper) and personalization forest (see Algorithm 2).
+## Citation
+Kallus, N. (2017, July).
+Recursive partitioning for personalization using observational data.
+In International Conference on Machine Learning (pp. 1789-1798).
+PMLR.

+## Description
 The repository consists of two files:
-<b> util.py </b> includes two classes: 1) personlizationTree and 2) personalizationForest.
+<b> util.py </b> includes two classes: it implements the personalization trees (see Algorithm 1 in the paper) and personalization forest (see Algorithm 2).

 <b> personlizationTree </b> takes 5 inputs.
 <ol>